-Each member who completed the lesson is allowed to take out one guest; the guest must use a plastic kayak or join you in a double kayak.
+Each member who completed the checkout or lesson is allowed to take out one guest; the guest must use a plastic kayak or join you in a double kayak.

 A kayak may be rented, on a first come basis, once a member has completed their 4 hours of volunteer hours.
 This would ideally be through assisting in a lesson so that we can confirm your skills and safe use of club boats.

-All kayaks must be floating in the water when you enter them.
+All kayaks must be floating in the water when you enter or exit them.

 Each member must carry a paddle float, throw line, PFD, bailing device (pump) and whistle.

 Select the kayak you wish to paddle.
 In the club room select the appropriate hatches and sign out at the computer log book.

 Unlock the kayak and move to the grass area.
 Remember to re-lock the cable.